CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Dispatcher.java`](../src/main/java/seedu/toluist/dispatcher/Dispatcher.java)

 The `Dispatcher` acts like a router in a traditional Web MVC architecture.
-On receiving new input from the UI, the `Dispatcher` decides which `Controller` is the best candidate to handle the input, then instantiates and asks the `Controller` object to execute the command.
+On receiving new input from `UI`, `Dispatcher` decides which `Controller` is the best candidate to handle the input, then instantiates and asks the `Controller` object to execute the command.

-In effect, `Dispatcher` is implementing the **Facade** pattern, shielding the command logic from the Ui.
+In effect, `Dispatcher` is implementing the **Facade** pattern, shielding the command logic from `UI`.

 ### 3.5.
 Controller component